fatih/koding-wiki/framework/list/KDListViewController.md

 * **removeItem**:(itemInstance, itemData, index)

 Removes the item from the list.
+This is a wrapper that calls

+    :::coffeescript
+    @getListView().removeItem itemInstance, itemData, index

+Just like addItem(), this calls actually KDListView.removeItem().
+It takes three arguments.
+These are :

+  * itemInstance: the item view (instance)
+  * itemData: the item data (is: item.getData())
+  * index: the index of the list

-This takes three arguments, however each one is optional.
+Each one is optional.
 It means you have three methods to remove an item from a list.
+You can just give the item view (instance) itself.
+The method will try to itarate over all existing items and removes the first one it matches.

+    :::coffeescript
+    @removeItem itemInstance

+The secon option is to give a `itemData`.
+This is like the above, however it matches the data of the item instance instead of the item as a whole:

+    @removeItem null, itemData

+Finally you can just give the an index number.
+This will remove an item if it exist at that index.
+If your index number is out of bound than nothing will be
+done:

+    @removeItem null, null, index

+Because the usage of removeItem above seems so awkward, we have two wrappers for this arguments, one for removing item by data and another one to remove by index (THIS ARE NOT IN USAGE CURRENTL, PENDING ...):

+    :::coffeescript
+    removeItemByData:(itemData)->
+      @removeItem null, itemData

+    removeItemByIndex:(index)->
+      @removeItem null, null, index

 * **registerItem**:(view, index)